iamfauz/Casino304/README.md

 A Casino Database Management System.
 This Repo contains only the backend.

 #### NOTE TO INSTRUCTORS
-There is file called`initDBSql.sql` that contains the sqlscripttht ceates all the tables and add dummy data to it.
+There is file called`initDBSql.sql` that contains the sql script that creates all the tables and adds dummy data to it.
 Check it out for marking.

 ## Technologies Used